GovTechSG/apex-cloud-docs/docs/home.md

 ## Overview

-Welcome to the Cloud File Transfer (CFT) User Guide documentation.
+Welcome to the APEX Cloud User Guide documentation.

 **Audience**